 The Old Spanish Sugar Mill , sits beside the spring named for the legendary explorer Ponce DeLeon.

-A chimney which remains on the site was part of the original sugar mill operation displays a DAR plaque proclaiming the date of 1570 as the year of mill construction.
-Florida historians and archaeologists disagree and feel that evidence would better support an early 1800's construction.
+A chimney, which remains on the site, was part of the original sugar mill operation, and displays a 1931 DAR plaque proclaiming the date of 1570 as the year of mill construction.
+This was based on inaccurate information.

-The mill was destroyed at least twice and possibly three times over the years.
-Again, historians are not in agreement.
-It is known that it was destroyed during the Second Seminole War (1835 – 42) and again during the fighting of the Civil War when the mill was being used to grind corn for the confederate troops.
+The mill was destroyed twice over the years.
+It was destroyed during the Second Seminole War in 1835 and again during the Civil War in 1864 when the mill was being used to provide corn for the Confederate troops.

 Legend tells of mill stones being thrown into the spring although none have ever been recovered.
 In 1961 the mill was again scheduled for destruction.
 Just an old building to many, Peter Schwarze felt quite differently.